When I was a child, my mom told me I shouldn’t eat too much coriander because she thought it was harmful to the brain.

 If you want to increase the yield of your potted cilantro plants, you need to use some fertilizers.

 Use organic fertilizers instead of synthetic ones to keep the soil healthy.

 Coriander needs fertilizers that are high in nitrogen.
 (Check the best fertilizers for herbs).

-Important Tips for Growing Coriander in Pots
+Important Tips For Growing Coriander In Pots

-Pruning your coriander regularly is very important.
+Pruning your coriander on a regular basis is very important.

-Use sharp scissors to cut back at least half an inch (1 cm) of the most established stems.
+As soon as the plant becomes four to six inches tall, you can start pruning it.
+Use sharp scissors to cut back at least half an inch (one centimeter) of the most established stems.

-Every time you prune your coriander, you’ll end up with a decent amount of leaves that you can store in the fridge.
+Every time you prune your coriander, you’ll end up with a decent amount of leaves you can store in the fridge.